hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 </hazelcast>
 ```

-In this example the code that runs on the entries is implemented in Java on the server side.
+In this example, the code that runs on the entries is implemented in Java on the server side.
 The client side entry processor is
 used to specify which entry processor should be called.
 For more details about the Java implementation of the entry processor,
 see the [Entry Processor section](https://docs.hazelcast.com/hazelcast/latest/computing/entry-processor) in the Hazelcast
 Reference Manual.